stfc/PSyclone/tutorial/practicals/nemo/2_nemo_profiling/README.md

    ```
    Next, identify those loops that are over NEMO `levels` loop.
 These are
    loop that use the 'jk' loop variable as required in the NEMO Code
    Conventions.
-One way to easily select this loop, is setting the following
+One way to easily select this loop, is to set the following
    loop_type inference rule:
    ```python
     Loop.set_loop_type_inference_rules({"levels": {"variable": "jk"}})